andrewklau/docker-cloudnativepg-timescale-postgis/README.md

 ## Images

-Images are available at [`ghcr.io/clevyr/cloudnativepg-timescale`](https://github.com/clevyr/docker-cloudnativepg-timescale/pkgs/container/cloudnativepg-timescale).
-There are tags available for Postgres v14, v15, v16, and v17.
+Images are available at [`ghcr.io/andrewklau/cloudnativepg-timescale`](https://github.com/andrewklau/docker-cloudnativepg-timescale/pkgs/container/cloudnativepg-timescale).
+There are tags available for Postgres v17.

 ## Deployment